rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 ## Data types
-As was mentioned earlier, XAP-apm-introscope uses two types of metrics: `LongCounter` and `StringEvent`. `LongCounter` is reserved for numerical values - if an object representing metric value inherits from `Numerical`, it is supposed to be logged as `LongCounter`.
+The XAP-apm-introscope uses two types of metrics: `LongCounter` and `StringEvent`. `LongCounter` is reserved for numerical values - if an object representing metric value inherits from `Numerical`, it is supposed to be logged as `LongCounter`.
 Otherwise, metric type would be `StringEvent`.

-Please note that a String object with numerical value (e.g. "0") would be recognized as `StringEvent`.
+A String object with numerical value (e.g. "0") would be recognized as `StringEvent`.

 ## Introscope metrics requirements
 Introscope adds a few constraints on metrics and `IntroscopeReporter` conforms to all of them by modifying metric names or values.